SampleEnvironment/SECoP/protocol/specification/buildingblocks.rst

         :related issue: :issue:`026 More Module Meanings`

-    2.  a value describing the importance, with the following values:
+    4. ``"importance"``  a value describing the importance, with the following values:

         - 10 means the instrument/beamline (Example: room temperature sensor always present)
         - 20 means the surrounding sample environment (Example: VTI temperature)